forceedge01/sql-api-wrapper/README.md

 }
 ```

-You can further extend your DataMod like so:
+You can further extend your DataMod with other methods like so:

 ```php
     ...